I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 Each course was preceded by the introduction of a “subtlety.”
 This might be a castle built of marzipan, or a fantastical beast made out of spun sugar and wax.
 These were not to be eaten but simply to impress.

-On Fridays whales and porpoise, a favourite of Catherine of Aragon, might be the blue plate specials.
-Eels, cod, herring, crabs, trout, salmon, and every other aquatic beasts added to the king’s larder.
+On Fridays, whales and porpoise, a favourite of Catherine of Aragon, might be the blue plate specials.
+Eels, cod, herring, crabs, trout, salmon, and every other aquatic beast were added to the king’s larder.

 Deer, oxen, and calves were part of the meat-heavy diet.
 Vegetables were regarded as peasant food but they did make an appearance at Henry’s feasts, although the king himself hardly ever ate them.
 As noted by the University of Reading “Cabbage, peas, broad beans, leeks, and onions were all served up to Tudor diners.”